 Career Boost

-Once you've chosen your course, submit your Expression of Interest to get the process started.
-When you apply to study at Racing Queensland our Operational staff will assess your eligibility in a Suitability Assessment for any funding options you may be eligible for.
+Once you have chosen your course, submit your Expression of Interest to begin the application process.
+When you apply to study with Racing Queensland, our operational staff will complete a suitability assessment and determine which funding options you may be eligible for.